TuanYi/BLACK_MELODY/README.md

 ## Join the Project Now

 If you would like to join my project, please just let me know.
-Your participation are most welcomed!
+Your participations are most welcomed!

 ## Maintainers
 astroyi@stu.xmu.edu.cn